 Estate Planning Tools: Will & Trust Differences

 Wills and trusts are the foundation of any estate plan.
-At Carlson & Work, our knowledgeable will and trust attorneys have vast experience helping our clients through the estate planning process.
+At Carlson & Work, our Northern NV wills and trusts attorneys have vast experience helping our clients through the estate planning process.

 Wills and trusts are commonly misunderstood legal documents.
 They can be used together or separately.
 Both will transfer the estate to heirs, but only one avoids probate court.

 A will is a legal document that directs the distribution of assets following your death.
 The document contains your designated heirs and beneficiaries.
 It can also include other instructions, such as the appointment of an executor of the will, funeral conditions, and guardianship for minor children.
 Wills must be signed and witnessed according to Nevada law.
 It must also be filed in probate court in your County.
 The probate court oversees its implementation and handles any disputes following your passing.